3 Step Natural Thyroid Support System: Boost Thyroid Conversion & More

 The next most important aspect of supporting your thyroid is to reduce inflammation and normalize immune function in your body.

-An inflammatory state also promotes hormone imbalances such as leptin resistance, low T3 and an increase production in inflammatory cytokines (TNF-alpha and interleukins).
+An inflammatory state also promotes hormone imbalances (13) such as leptin resistance, low T3 and increased production in inflammatory cytokines (TNF-alpha and interleukins).

 Studies have shown that the vast majority of cases of hypothyroidism in the united states may be caused by an autoimmune disease known as Hashimoto's thyroiditis.